'Super Yen' Doesn't Mean Super Deals For Japanese Consumers

 May.
 05, 1995

 TOKYO (AP) _ In theory, the soaring Japanese yen should be a boon to buyers of foreign goods.
-In real life _ well, just ask consumers like Norio Hamaguchi.
+In real life, though, it hasn't made too much of a difference.

-``The high yen is hardly reflected at all in our pocketbooks,'' the 47-year-old video producer said glumly as he pumped gas into his tank at $4.62, or 102 yen, a gallon.
+``The high yen is hardly reflected at all in our pocketbooks,'' said Norio Hamaguchi as he waited to get his tank filled at a neighborhood gas station.

 For the Japanese, the continued high prices of many imports means no relief from the world's highest cost of living.